John Caradja: Early life and career

-The future Ioan Caragea was the son of Great Dragoman Georgios Karatzas (1697–1780), and had an uncle, Nicholas, who preceded him as both Great Dragoman (1777–1782) and Wallachian Prince (1782); another uncle, Joannicius, was Patriarch of Constantinople in 1761–1763.
+The future John Caradja was the son of Great Dragoman Georgios Karatzas (1697–1780), and had an uncle, Nicholas, who preceded him as both Great Dragoman (1777–1782) and Wallachian Prince (1782); another uncle, Joannicius, was Patriarch of Constantinople in 1761–1763.
 According to Prussian consular reports, Nicholas, ultimately sacked by the Ottomans for "having neglected the upkeep of bridges throughout Wallachia", was somewhat supportive of reestablishing the Greek empire.
 This stance seeped into his translations from Choiseul-Gouffier, which were regarded with suspicion by the Sublime Porte.

-Born in Istanbul in 1754, Ioan had two brothers, Constantine and Skarlatos, and a sister, Eleni.
-Their mother Sultana was a Mavrocordatos; through her, Ioan was the grandson of John II Mavrocordatos, who served as Moldavian Prince in the 1740s, and uncle of Alexandros Mavrokordatos.
-Little is known about Ioan himself before the age of 54 when he took over as Great Dragoman (1807–1808); an oil portrait, probably done in 1795 (four years after Nicholas' death) shows him wearing the clothes of a high Ottoman dignitary, though it remains unclear whether he actually held any offices at that time.
+Born in Istanbul in 1754, John had two brothers, Constantine and Skarlatos, and a sister, Eleni.
+Their mother Sultana was a Mavrocordatos; through her, John was the grandson of John II Mavrocordatos, who served as Moldavian Prince in the 1740s, and uncle of Alexandros Mavrokordatos.
+Through this branch, he was also a distant descendant of native Moldavian royalty, leading back to Stephen the Great.

+Little is known about John himself before the age of 55, when he took over as Great Dragoman; an oil portrait, probably done in 1795 (four years after Nicholas' death) shows him wearing the clothes of a high Ottoman dignitary, though it remains unclear whether he actually held any offices at that time.
 He first came into contact with military and political figures of the Habsburg monarchy during the preceding Habsburg–Ottoman War, when he served as a translator for armistice negotiations in Giurgiu (September 1790); in early 1792, he visited Prussia and performed similar duties.

-Historian Arnold Winckler describes Caragea as the secretary to Dragoman Constantine Ypsilantis, noting that this position brought Caragea into contact with a diplomatic agent of the Habsburgs, Franz von Fleischhackl.
-21st-century archival research has uncovered Caragea's contribution as a translator of Enlightenment poetry: by 1800, he had produced manuscript versions of Demofonte, Ipermestra, and L'isola disabitata.
+Historian Arnold Winckler describes Caradja as the secretary to Dragoman Constantine Ypsilantis, noting that this position brought Caradja into contact with a diplomatic agent of the Habsburgs, Franz von Fleischhackl.
+During 1792–1793, Ypsilantis published the military training manual Usūl ü Fenn-i Harb, which was based on Marquis de Vauban's Traité de la guerre en général.
+Turkologist Johann Strauss argues that Caradja may have been the work's secondary author.
+21st-century archival research has uncovered Caradja's contribution as a translator of Enlightenment poetry: by 1800, he had produced manuscript versions of Demofonte, Ipermestra, and L'isola disabitata.
 He married Eleni Skanavi, the daughter of a banker, whose aunt was the wife of Nicholas Mavrogenes (Prince of Wallachia in 1786–1789).
 The couple had five children.
-The best known among them is Princess Rallou, born in 1799 at Istanbul, who married Georgios Argyropoulos (or Arghiropol); another daughter, Roxani or Roxandra, was the wife of Michael Soutzos, while the youngest, Smaragda, married Spyridon Demetrios Mavrogenis; Ioan and Eleni's two sons were called Georgios and Konstantinos (the latter of whom was born "around 1799").
+The best known among them is Princess Rallou, born in 1799 at Istanbul, who married Georgios Argyropoulos (or Arghiropol); another daughter, Roxani or Roxandra, known to have been born in 1783, was the wife of Michael Soutzos from 1812, while the youngest, Smaragda, married Spyridon Demetrios Mavrogenis; John and Eleni's two sons were called Georgios and Konstantinos (the latter of whom was born "around 1799").